Crowdfunding pros and cons for your clients

 - ask people to share the pitch through their own social networks

-For more advice on how to create a crowdfunding pitch video, send them a link to Josef Holm’s LinkedIn column 10 Tips for a Successful Crowdfunding Pitch Video.
+For more advice on how to create buzz for a crowdfunding pitch video, send them to WeFunder’s Profile Guide.

 Crowdfunding pros and cons are worth considering